 It is also normally necessary to apply well in advance to access to particular sites.
-Letters of introduction from your supervisor or head of department are a useful means of establishing contact with another institutions.
+Letters of introduction from your Supervisor or Head of Department are a useful means of establishing contact with another institution.
 Please note that in most countries this kind of formality is deemed necessary.
 Access to institutions or government facilities can take several months in some regions and advanced preparation is strongly advised.

-Informal:
+Informal